TL;DR

 5. Automatically Populate Your CRM

-• After reviewing the list, instruct the AI to automatically export the prospect data into your CRM system.
+After reviewing the list, instruct the AI to automatically import the prospect data into your CRM system.
 This ensures that the information is ready for your sales or marketing teams to take immediate action.

 Templates for Creating a Prospect List Using AI Sales Assistant